HUMN 2069 Society, Culture and Human Diversity

 Credit Points 10

-Description In this unit students will conduct comparative studies of how people create a living and make meaning of their everyday experiences in various contemporary contexts.
+Description In this subject students will conduct comparative studies of how people create a living and make meaning of their everyday experiences in various contemporary contexts.
 By using cultural diversity as an analytical lens, students will engage with the broader questions about what it means to be human, how cultures change and adapt and how studies of human diversity can provide answers to many of the challenges of the future.
-Through case studies, critical analyses and self-reflection students will also examine how key unit themes such as cultural competence, ethnographic inquiry and comparativism are applied in anthropology and other key employment areas for social science and humanities graduates.
+Through case studies, critical analyses and self-reflection students will also examine how key subject themes such as cultural competence, ethnographic inquiry and comparativism are applied in anthropology and other key employment areas for social science and humanities graduates.

 School Social Sciences